Skip to content

 If the search engine follows a link but cannot access the page while crawling, there won’t be anything new for indexing.
 Your web server may return any of the following HTTP errors: 500, 502, 503, 404, etc.

-Crawl errors will show up in Google’s Search Console (previously Google Webmaster Tools).
-So, you’ll want to fix them right away.semrush website crawlability test
+Crawl errors will show up in Google’s Search Console (previously Google Webmaster Tools), so you’ll want to fix them right away.

 5. Fix Broken Links

 Broken links occur when moving or renaming web pages.
-Short of making a site-wide search and replace, you may create a dead-end link unintentionally.
+You may unintentionally create a dead-end link without making a site-wide search and replace.
 The crawler can’t access pages from a broken link.
 Generally, you'd see a 404 error - page not found.

 6. Crawler Access with Robots.txt

 Robots.txt is a utility file living within your site and crawled by Google.
 It has special block/allow indexing instructions which helps Google's "crawl efficiency" and "indexing accuracy".
-Note, Meta Tags can also deliver per page instructions on a case-by-case basis.
+Note that meta tags can also deliver per-page instructions on a case-by-case basis.

 7. Page Load Speed